Network-Based Pathway Enrichment Analysis with Incomplete Network Information: Introduction

-The above mentioned methods only consider lists of functionally related biomolecules, but do not explicitly account for interactions amongst them.
-Nevertheless, an increasing number of public databases contain such information, including Kyoto Encyclopedia of Genes and Genomes \citep{Kanehisa01012000}, Reactome \citep{JOSHI-TOPE01012003}, RegulonDB \citep{Huerta01011998} and BioCarta (http://www.biocarta.com/).
-To address this need, \cite{Shojaie:2009lf, Shojaie:2010nz} proposed a method, called Network-based Gene Set Analysis, that when testing for pathway activity incorporates the network structure of such interactions, as well as potential changes in the network structure for different experimental conditions.
-As pointed out in \citet{10.1371/journal.pcbi.1002375} topology-based methods such as Network-based Gene Set Analysis, exhibit superior statistical power in identifying differential activity of pathways.
-Their main limitation is that despite significant progress in identifying and curating biomolecular interactions in databases, the available knowledge is still highly incomplete and occasionally unreliable (see e.g. \citet{23688127} and references therein).
-Moreover, existing network information often determines molecular interactions in the normal state of the cell, and does not provide any insight into condition/disease-specific alterations in interactions among components of biological systems.
+A network topology-based method that exhibits superior statistical power in identifying differential activity of pathways was proposed in \cite{Shojaie:2009lf, Shojaie:2010nz}.
+The Network-based Gene Set Analysis (NetGSA) method also allows testing for potential changes in the network structure under different experimental or disease conditions.
+However, it requires \emph{a priori} knowledge of interactions among pathway members, which, despite rapid progress, remains highly incomplete and occasionally unreliable (see e.g. \cite{23688127} and references therein).
+Moreover, existing network information often determine molecular interactions in the normal state of the cell, and do not provide any insight into condition/disease-specific alterations in interactions amongst components of biological systems.

-The increased availability of large sample collections of high-dimensional Omics data (e.g. from The Cancer Genome Atlas (http://cancergenome.nih.gov/)), coupled with the development of network estimation techniques based on graphical models \citep{Buhlmann:2011gn} offers the possibility to validate and complement existing network information, and to obtain estimates of condition-specific molecular interactions in the cell.
-Such an approach for leveraging prior existing knowledge to enhance the analysis of low signal-to-noise biological datasets was advocated in \citep{ideker2011boosting}.
+The increased availability of large sets of high-dimensional Omics data (e.g. from The Cancer Genome Atlas, http://cancergenome.nih.gov/), coupled with the development of network estimation techniques based on graphical models \citep{lauritzen1996graphical} offers the possibility to validate and complement existing network information, and to obtain condition-specific estimates of molecular interactions.
+Such an approach for leveraging existing knowledge to enhance the analysis of low signal-to-noise biological datasets was advocated in \cite{ideker2011boosting}.